 So, we encourage all stakeholders, existing and new, to get involved - further details on how to do this are in the next section.

-Throughout this theme there are clear areas which you told us were important for implementing effective actions to improve health outcomes and reduce health inequalities.
-These include the development planning system, utilising the public sector estate, recreation and access, and environmental improvements (air and water quality).
+Throughout this theme there are clear areas which you told us were important for implementing effective interventions to reverse the decline in and enhance biodiversity.
+These include improving habitat and species condition and connectivity, utilising the legal framework (planning and designating), education, sharing advice and expertise.

-In delivering any actions an integrated and collaborative approach will need to be taken, reflecting the principles of SMNR and incorporating the five ‘ways of working’ from the Well-being of Future Generations Act.
+In delivering any actions an integrated and collaborative approach is required, reflecting the principles of Sustainable Management of Natural Resources from Environment Wales Act 2016 and incorporating the five ‘ways of working’ from the Well-being of Future Generations Act.

-This theme is only the beginning of the journey as we work with people to improve the management of South West Wales’ natural resources.
+This theme is only the beginning of the journey as we work with people to improve the management of South West Wales.
 If you would like to be part of this process, please get in touch with us using the form below.
-Alternatively, please email us direct at: Southwest.firstname.lastname@example.org
+Alternatively, please email us direct at: Southwest.email@example.com